SRI-CSL/imaude/README.md

 or using the IOP framework.
 These are illustrated with the help of the vending machine example in subdirectory VendingMachine

-To interact using only Maude: cd to [VendingMachine](VendingMachine), start Maude and type
+To interact using only Maude, cd to [VendingMachine](VendingMachine), and type
 ```
-  load load-vend
+  maude load-vend
 ```
-which loads the necessary IMaude code, the vending machine specification in [vend.maude](VendingMachine/vend.maude) and starts up loop mode with the command
+[load-vend.maude](VendingMachine/load-vend.maude) loads the necessary IMaude code, maude's model checker, the vending machine specification in [vend.maude](VendingMachine/vend.maude) and then starts up loop mode with the command
 ```
   loop init .
 ```